KallePettersson/devops-course/contributions/course-automation/kalpet-andnil5/README.md

 This solution is written with two assumptions in mind.

 *First*, there needs to be a text file called **kth-ids.txt**, including course registered students' email addresses.
 This file is currently located at `contributions/course-automation/kalpet-andnil5/config/kth-ids.txt`.
 The path for this file could be configured in **src/config/config.js**.
 Note that there is a compiled copy of the file in the `dist` folder that is generated at compile time and then used by the action.
 If you modify the The students' email addresses in the file `kth-ids.txt` must be separated by one or more of the following characters:
 * A space character
 * A tab character
 * A carriage return character
+* A new line character
+* A vertical tab character
+* A form feed character
+* A comma
+* A semicolon

+### new suggestion
+*First*, there needs to be a text file called **Registered_KTH_IDs.txt**, including course registered students' use addresses.
+This file is currently located at `contributions/course-automation/kalpet-andnil5/config/kth-ids.txt`.
+The path for this file could be configured in **src/config/config.js**.
+Note that there is a compiled copy of the file in the `dist` folder that is generated at compile time and then used by the action.
+If you modify the The students' email addresses in the file `kth-ids.txt` must be separated by one or more of the following characters:
+* A space character
+* A tab character
+* A carriage return character